shaunduncan/helga/docs/source/plugins.rst

 In some cases, plugins may need to perform some blocking action such as communicating with an external API.
 If a plugin were to perform this action and directly return a string response, this may block other plugins from processing.
-To get around this concern, plugins can, instead of returning a response, raise :exc:`ResponseNotReady <helga.plugins.ResponseNotReady>`.
+To get around this concern, plugins can, instead of returning a response, raise :exc:`~helga.plugins.ResponseNotReady`.
 This will indicate to helga's plugin manager that a response may be sent at some point in the future.
 In this instance, helga will continue to process other plugins, unless configured to only return first response, in which case no other plugins will be processed (see :ref:`config.default.plugins`).